 Wyoming | No state requirement | No state requirement | No state requirement |

-D Oregon.
-Thirty days unless the tenant has been on the property for more than one year, then the landlord and tenant are required to give at least sixty days’ notice.
+- Oregon: 30 days of advance notice until the tenant has been on the property for more than one year, then 60 days (from both landlord and tenant)

 Step 2: Write Termination Letter